-- Marking is best done on a high-resolution T1-weighted structural MRI volume - In automatic mode, you need to choose a template to which your data are aligned.
+- Arking is best done on a high-resolution T1-weighted structural MRI volume - In automatic mode, you need to choose a template to which your data are aligned.
 Different templates are made available with AFNI's distribution.
-You can also use your own templates. - Transformation carries over to all other (follower) datasets in the same directory - This is where the importance of getting the relative spatial placement of datasets done correctly in to3d really matters - You can then write follower datasets, typically functional or EPI timeseries, to disk in Talairach coordinates - → Purpose: voxel-wise comparison with other subjects - ► May want to blur volumes a little before comparisons, to allow for residual anatomic variability: AFNI programs 3dmerge or 3dBlurToFWHM
+You can also use your own templates. - Transformation carries over to all other (follower) datasets in the same directory - This is where the importance of getting the relative spatial placement of datasets done correctly in to3d really matters - You can then write follower datasets, typically functional or EPI timeseries, to disk in Talairach coordinates

+- May want to blur volumes a little before comparisons, to allow for residual anatomic variability: AFNI programs 3dmerge or 3dBlurToFWHM